Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 FrameForge is one of the most impactful performance upgrades available for 7 Days to Die players with supported hardware.

-Smörgåsbord already includes the **DLSS Fix portion** of FrameForge within MO2.
+Smörgåsbord already includes the **Upscaling portion** of FrameForge within MO2.

 If you want Frame Generation support, you must manually download and install the additional files provided by the mod author.